By Chip Rowe

 The Putnam County AIDS Task Force reported that the county had 71 cases, including seven each in Garrison and Cold Spring.

 Cold Spring firefighters rescued a hiker from a small ledge on Breakneck Mountain.
 She was stuck for 45 minutes before a passerby on Route 9D noticed her.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.